dvkramer/ai-terminal/README.md

 In the program, type ```/api your_api_key```

-Your API key will be saved to .env in the same directory as the executable.
+Your API key will be saved to .env in the same directory as the script.

 ## Usage Examples
 * `open my Steam library folder`